Constipation is common in childhood, particularly when children are being potty trained at around 2 to 3 years old.

 How to prevent constipation

 - Make sure your child has plenty to drink – offer breastfed babies who are not eating solids yet plenty of breastfeeds.
 Formula-fed babies can have extra drinks of water between their formula feeds.
-See more advice on drinks for babies and toddlers.
+This must be cooled boiled water for babies under 6 months.
+See more advice on drinks for babies and young children.

 - Give your child a variety of foods, including plenty of fruit and vegetables, which are a good source of fibre.
 See what to feed young children.